-In 1980, Steve deTar, Mary Lou’s oldest son and the fourth generation of the family, took over production of the Jarred Goods.
-Already famous for our Cherry Butter and Kream Mustard, Steve wanted to grow the line of products.
+By 1980, Mary Louise’s daughter Mary Lou and Steve deTar, Mary Lou’s son and the fourth generation of the family, took over production of the Jarred Goods.
+Already famous for our Cherry Butter and Kream Mustard, Steve wanted to grow the line of products with regional distribution.
 He quickly added new favorites such as Cherry BBQ and Cherry Salsa.
-Soon he needed more space for production and a fourth building was added to the campus.
+Soon he needed more space for production and a fourth building, the Jam Kitchen, was added to the campus.

 As distribution grew, a second campus was needed.
 Steve moved the year-round operations (the shops had become seasonal at this time) down the road to Eastport.
 In the late 1990’s, as new information started being published regarding the health benefits of cherries, people began to consume the juice that had previously been used as a food ingredient.
 As a result, Brownwood Acres launched a line of Fruit Juice Concentrates.

 In 2016, due to health issues, Mary Lou was forced to shut down the family shops while Steve kept the year-round business going in Eastport.
 It was at this time Steve’s children, Hunter, Jordan and Weston decided they were ready for a larger role in the family business.
 After a few years of being closed, the brothers decided to reopen the Historic Brownwood Acres Campus in 2018.
 As each year passes, they are excited to continue to rejuvenate the shops that have created so many great memories.